ehmicky/dev-tasks/README.md

 # Support

-If you found a bug or would like a new feature, _don't hesitate_ to [submit an issue on GitHub](../../issues).
+If you found a bug, _don't hesitate_ to
+[submit an issue on GitHub](../../issues).

 For other questions, feel free to